SharinaS/Cloud-Engineering-Fundamentals/README.md

 # Cloud Engineering Fundamentals - AWS
 A repository dedicated to the learning of cloud engineering, specifically AWS Services.
 This project started after earning my certificate in "Advanced Software Development in Java" at Code Fellows in Seattle, and as such also includes links to notes I took during that academic time period.

+***A Note on Deprecation***
 Do note that a number of these technologies, such as Amplify, have changed versions since I did projects using them, so, check the docs carefully when applicable, and switch to the most up to date version.
 The amplify docs are a great example - some of my notes may still reference amplify 1.0; at the time of writing this, you actually want to make sure you link over to amplify 2.0 version of the docs, otherwise I can just about guarantee your project won't run properly (yes, that's experience talking, unfortunately).

 ## Certifications
-Launched initially in 2013.
+Certifications were launched initially in 2013.
 There are now 10 certifications available.

-# Overview
+## Availability Zones, Regions and Edge Locations
 ### Availability Zone
 Essentially an availability zone is a data center.
 A data center is filled with "computer stuff" - inside are servers, switches, firewalls, load balancers, storage, etc. If many data centers are close together, they are counted as one availability zone.